Computer Organization | Von Neumann architecture

 A control unit (CU) handles all processor control signals.
-It directs all input and output flow, fetches code for instructions and controlling how data moves around the system.
+It directs all input and output flow, fetches code for instructions, and controls how data moves around the system.

 - Arithmetic and Logic Unit (ALU) –

 The arithmetic logic unit is that part of the CPU that handles all the calculations the CPU may need, e.g. Addition, Subtraction, Comparisons.
-It performs Logical Operations, Bit Shifting Operations, and Arithmetic Operation.
+It performs Logical Operations, Bit Shifting Operations, and Arithmetic operations.